-Laura- “Would you mind opening a window, this house smells of…” Robbie breaks in-“Death!”
+Laura- “Would you mind opening a window, this house smells of…” Robbie breaks in “Death!”
 Laura-“No, the past, which is even worse!”

-Falk plays the perfect sociopath, with only one nearly over the top performance during a bible thumping sermon under the tent.
+Falk plays the perfect sociopath, with only one nearly over-the-top performance during a bible-thumping sermon under the tent.
 When the classy worldly niece Laura (Dina Merrill) shows up, Robbie tries to woo her into marriage hoping to hang onto the old Victorian mansion that he feels is owed to him.
 Laura hires Robbie to clean out the attic and create a big old bonfire to burn the remnants of her life there.

 The Lonely Hours (8 Mar.
 1963)

-The Lonely Hours is perhaps one of the most tensely performed teleplays in which Gena Rowlands who has two quite precocious little girls of her own and a new born named Lonnie.
+The Lonely Hours is perhaps one of the most tensely performed teleplays in which Gena Rowlands has two quite precocious little girls of her own and a newborn named Lonnie.
 The Hendersons were thinking of renting out a room upstairs to a student for extra money.
 Her husband is in the military and we never get to see him except for his invoked presence during the various telephone calls.

 When Vera Brandon arrives to look at the room, so she can work quietly on her thesis she first sees the young Lonnie in his high chair.
-Lonnie with his dark curls looks more like Vera than he does Louise, all blonde and upper middle class.
+Lonnie with his dark curls looks more like Vera than he does Louise, all polished blonde and upper middle class.
 Vera takes the room.
-Shortly after, Louise becomes very suspicious and anxious about her new roomer, in particular the amount of time she fixates on young Lonnie.
+Shortly after, Louise becomes very suspicious and anxious about her new roomer, particularly the amount of time she fixates on young Lonnie.
 As Louise becomes more suspicious and does some investigating on her own she finds that Vera Brandon has given three different reasons for trying to get close to each of the three families with a boy 7 months of age.

-I won’t go any further as I should let the plot unfold for you in it’s tragically poignant way.
-I hope you’ll be as moved as I was by both actresses performances, as Vera, while deranged, does possess a very powerfully sympathetic magnetism.
+I won’t go any further as I should let the plot unfold for you in its tragically poignant way.
+I hope you’ll be as moved as I was by both actresses’ performances, as Vera, while deranged, does possess a very powerfully sympathetic magnetism.
 Nancy Kelly is a magnificent actress…

 What Really Happened (11 Jan.
 1963)